screwdriver-cd/guide/docs/about/appendix/domain.md

 An event represents a commit or a manual restart of a [pipeline].
 There are 2 types of events:

 - `pipeline`: - Events created when a user manually restarts a pipeline or merges a pull request.
 This type of event triggers the same sequence of jobs as the pipeline's workflow.
 For example: `['main', 'publish', 'deploy']`
 - `pr`:  - Events created by opening or updating a pull request.
-This type of event only triggers the `main` job.
+This type of event only triggers the first job(s).

 ### Metadata